 - The average CTR is calculated by dividing the number of clicks by the number of impressions.

-The data displayed in this area when you first access the performance report is data for your whole website.
+The data displayed in this area when you first access the discover report is data for your whole website.
 However, if you choose a page from the “Pages” tab, the report will refresh to provide the statistics for that specific page.

 When you pick a metric, Google Search Console displays the data for that metric in the performance graph as well as in the table below the graph.